AI Visibility KPIs for Executive Reporting

 That structural difference means you cannot map AI visibility onto existing SEO reporting templates and call it done.
 You need a new set of KPIs, a new measurement cadence, and a new way of presenting the data to people who may not yet understand why it matters.

 The good news is that the KPI framework for AI visibility is not complicated.
 It has a small number of primary metrics that serve as headline numbers, a layer of secondary metrics that explain the headline, and a reporting rhythm that keeps stakeholders informed without requiring weekly all-hands meetings.
+For leadership, the dashboard should behave like a board-level brand health view: one headline score, one competitive view, one citation/source view, and one action list.

 This guide builds that framework from scratch, starting with the metrics that matter most.